One-shot recognition of any material anywhere using contrastive learning with physics-based rendering: The MatSim Synthetic Dataset Generation

-Simulated data have a significant advantage for material datasets because of the relative accuracy and simplicity with which materials can be simulated and rendered using software like Blender\cite{blender}.
-Simulated materials datasets mostly focus on homogenous materials, which enable the prediction of numeric properties like surface reflectance (BRDF, BSDF)\cite{lagunas2019similarity, bartell1981theory, asmail1991bidirectional, meka2018lime, vidaurre2019brdf, eppel2022predicting}.
-Textured PBR materials have also been used mainly to generate datasets for texture map extraction and classification \cite{Pharr2016physically, lichy2021shape, perroni2022material}.
-One of the main limitations of the current datasets is the use of a limited number of objects, material classes, and environments, which makes networks trained on these datasets limited in their scope.
-While large CGI repositories have existed for a while, they remained almost unutilized by the computer vision community.

-\section{The MatSim Synthetic dataset generation}
+\section{The MatSim Synthetic Dataset Generation}

-The goal of the MatSim dataset is to train a computer vision system capable of recognizing any material and texture on any surface in any reasonable environment and illumination conditions.
+The goal of the MatSim dataset is to train a computer vision system capable of recognizing any visually distinguished material state and texture on any surface in any reasonable environment.
 The visual appearance of a material depends on its physical properties but also on the object's shape, environment, and illumination.
-If, during training, any of these properties are restricted in some way (for example, only indoor scenes are used) or correlated with other properties (for example, wood materials only appear on trees), the net is unlikely to achieve true generalization for material recognition \cite{hendrycks2021many, barragan2022adversarially}.
+If during training, any of these properties are restricted in some way (for example, only indoor scenes are used) or correlated with other properties (for example, wood materials only appear on trees), the net is unlikely to achieve true generalization for material recognition \cite{hendrycks2021many, barragan2022adversarially}.